matrixneo99/docs/v2/README.md

 The ESP8266 is very inflexible for such applications.
 This is partly due to the relatively low memory and RAM.
 It was simply not possible to add more functions and at the same time guarantee the stability or to keep features like OTA.

 ***AWTRIX 2.0*** is therefore built in 2 parts:
-The ESP8266 as Matrix Driver (AWTRIXController)
+The ESP8266 as Matrix Driver (AWTRIX Controller)
-And a Java capable Server like Windows, MacOS, RaspberryPi, etc. the Server takes over the complete logic while the ESP takes over the commands and displays them stubbornly.
+And a Java capable Server like Windows, MacOS, Raspberry Pi, etc. the Server takes over the complete logic while the ESP takes over the commands and displays them stubbornly.

 ***AWTRIX 2.0*** is based on Java 8 and has been trimmed for resource-saving functionality.
 (5% CPU Load on a Rpi ZeroW).